deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 Parallel mode
 --------------
-As mentioned earlier, the work of the :class:`~pipeline_manager.pipeline_manager.PipelineManager` supports multithreading, in the sense that the work of several pipelines can be run simultaneously on several video cards or processors.
+As mentioned earlier, the work of the :class:`~deeppavlov.pipeline_manager.PipelineManager` supports multithreading, in the sense that the work of several pipelines can be run simultaneously on several video cards or processors.
 Therefore, we proceed to the group of parameters defining the multithreading format: